 We organise both face to face storytelling events and mini online storytelling events via Zoom.

 Face to face events are ticketed and are delivered according to Covid safety measures.
 Refreshments are sometimes included within the ticket price.
 We invite four speakers to talk for 10 – 20 minutes about how they have, or are, overcoming personal struggles such as managing mental health difficulties balancing family life, coping with loneliness, dealing with grief, facing cultural challenges and much more.

 Our mini-storytelling events’ take place on Zoom.
 The mini storytelling events are introduced by a host and will feature one speaker (which is why we call them our ‘mini events’!)
 We will then have the opportunity to chat together.
 Overall, the mini storytelling events last approximately 30 minutes, so we hope you can squeeze us in during your lunch hour or before your favourite TV programme!

 Your events have really inspired me, how can I host an event in my neighbourhood?

 Our vision for Touch is for storytelling events to be held in every neighbourhood in our city.

-We can’t make this a reality without Event Champions.
-Pick a location and get in touch with [email protected] to get the ball rolling.
+We can’t make this a reality without volunteers.
+Get in touch with [email protected] to get the ball rolling.